ArcPy provides a number of functions to better support workflows using Python.

 Takes a string (field name) and a workspace path and returns a valid field name based on name restrictions in the output geodatabase.
 All invalid characters in the input string will be replaced with an underscore (_).
-The field name restrictions depend on the specific database used (Structured Query Language [SQL] or Oracle).
+The field name restrictions depend on the specific database used (SQL or Oracle).

 Updates the alias name for a table or feature class.

 Returns the factor for converting an area measurement to a different areal unit.

 Runs a geoprocessing tool as a single string.

 Creates a geoprocessing object.
 The extra arguments can be used to specify additional requirements for the object creation such as the number of columns in the ValueTable object.

 Determines whether the given dataset or workspace is in an edit session.

 Returns the factor for converting a distance measurement to a different linear unit.

 Returns a list of available printers on the local computer.

 Returns the syntax for the specified tool or function.